UMM-CSci-Systems/C-system-calls/README.md

 `ftw()` will call your `callback()` function once for every file it finds, giving you the opportunity to do whatever you wish with that file.
-In our case we just determine whether it's a directory or not (the `typeflag` field is very useful here) and update the appropriate counter.
+In our case we just determine whether it's a directory or not (the `typeflag` parameter is very useful here) and update the appropriate counter.
 In more general applications, however, you could check for file types (image files, for example), copy things, compute their sizes, or whatever.